CoParentingToday.com & CCPS |

 HOW IMPORTANT IS A PARENTING AGREEMENT OR PLAN?

+It is the most important legal document parents will have and deserves their deepest respect and greatest efforts.
 The process of thinking through these 26 areas of responsibilities usually helps a parent become clearer about his or her role, long-range goals, circumstances and what will work for the child.
 This can translate into a stronger sense of continuity and security for the child and greater control for parents.
 Further, parents can probably save a significant amount of money if they can do it themselves.

 IS IT REQUIRED BY THE COURTS?

-even if you and the other parent have never legally married.
+Today a permanent and legally binding parenting agreement or plan is required by many courts, even if you and the other parent have never legally married.
 The U.S. Commission on Child and Family Welfare recommended that such plans become mandatory in all jurisdictions.
 Your Agreement or Plan can be a page or two long or five, ten, even twenty pages.
 It is nearly always filed with the court and incorporated into the court order.
 The level of detail and thoroughness is up to you, but there are certain minimums that courts usually expect you to meet.
 Many jurisdictions seem to have preferences on what the document is called, and some may have somewhat different requirements on how to finalize it.

 IS THERE A DIFFERENCE BETWEEN A “PLAN” AND AN “AGREEMENT”?